tucats/gopackages/compiler/README.md

 If there isn't already a field named `weekly` in the structure, it is created automatically.
 The field is then set to the value of `pay`.

+## Scope
+The console input (when `solve` is run with no arguments or parameters) or the source file named when `solve run` is used creates the main symbol table, available to any statement entered by the user or in the source file.

+The first time a symbol is created, you must use the := notation to create a variable as well as set its value.
+All subsequent sets of that variable should use the = notation to store in an existing symbol.

+Whenever a `{ }` block is used, a new symbol table is created for use during that block.
+Any symbols created within the block are deleted when the block exits.
+The block can of course reference symbols in outer blocks using standard "=" notation.
+For example,

+    x := 55
+    {
+        y := 66
+        x = 42
+    }

+After this code runs, the value of `x` will be 42 (because it was changed within the block) and the symbol `y` will not be defined (because it went out of scope at the end of the basic block.)

 ## array
 The `array` statement is used to allocate an array.
 An array can also be created as an array constant and stored in a variable.
 The array statement